ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/overview.md

 ### Front-end Editing

-For admin members with appropriate level of access ExpressionEngine Pro adds "quick edit" links on the site's frontend that allow editing contents of each entry field individually, directly on front-end without going to the control panel.
+For admin members with appropriate level of access ExpressionEngine Pro adds "quick edit" links on the site's front-end that allow editing contents of each entry field individually, directly on front-end without going to the control panel.

 Clicking the link opens a popup with the field that can be modified and saved; as well it presents the link to edit full entry with live preview showing the current page you are on.

 ### Prolets

-Prolets are add-on components that reveal some of add-on's functionality for the CP to the frontend, making possible to edit data directly on page where it belongs.
+Prolets are add-on components that reveal some of add-on's functionality for the Control Panel to the front-end, making possible to edit data directly on page where it belongs.

+### Cookie and Consent Management

+ExpressionEngine Pro adds the ability to override cookie values and lifetime, easily list cookies used by the site on the front-end (or in dashboard widget), and export a list of consents from the Control Panel.